wengandrew/battery-talent-census/README.md

    delimiter code during data processing.

 4. The question "What was your previous role before joining the battery industry?" should have been "What was the previous industry you worked in?"
+A missed opportunity!

+5. In the question "If you were offered a similar role with a different company, what factors would influence your decision to accept the offer", we missed the option "Location", which is different from "Work location flexibility."